CalumR23/liferay-portal/README.markdown

 	* Verify that `[project]/test.case.case.method.names.properties` exist and none of the `RUN_TEST_CASE_METHOD_NAME_GROUP` properties are empty.
 If it is empty, it means the testcase properties (called tags in POSHI prose) are not set correct or the POSHI query (PQL) located in the project test properties under the `test.batch.property.query` property is incorrect.
 * A corresponding trigger job needs to be setup on Jenkins.
 Contact the QA Engineering team if a new one need to be a added

-More information regarding Jenkins Continuous Integration is located [here](./JENKINS.markdown)
+All current automated projects is listed [here](./JENKINS.markdown)